Overview

 joularcore

-A CSV file in Joular Core’s standard output format, with a header row.
-The file should be written in overwrite mode (-o) so it always contains exactly one data row.
+A CSV file in Joular Core’s standard append-mode output format, with a header row and one or more data rows.
+Joular Core reads the last non-empty data row.

 Timestamp,Total Power (W),CPU Power (W),GPU Power (W),CPU Usage (%)